RienNeVaPlus/type-arango/README.md

 ![divider](./assets/divider.png)

-### ⚡ Worlds fastest way to create documented endpoints
+### ⚡ World's fastest way to create documented endpoints

 TypeArango uses the provided entity types to validate and document routes, for example a simple `@Route.all` creates five fully documented routes with a role system in place.